-January 2022, months on same months a year ago value (index, 2015=100)
+December 2022, months on same months a year ago value (index, 2015=100)

 The table below shows routine revisions, calculated as differences (in percentage points) between first release and the latest estimates concerning growth rates of the same reference period.
 Revisions to year-on-year growth rate refer to not adjusted data of the last month prior to the current reference period.
-Estimates are then subject to a second revision, which occurs on annual basis in autumn.
 With regard to the short-term growth rate, an additional monthly revision for seasonally adjusted data occurs as new observations can change the seasonal factors that are applied to the whole time series.

-Table 3 provides revised data for December 2021.
+Table 3 provides revised data for November 2022.

 Changes were introduced in revision policy for unadjusted series of retail trade when the bulletin referred to March 2020 was issued.
 Until the dissemination of data referred to February 2020, publications would revise the two months previous the reference period.
 However, since March 2020, publications have been revising only one month before the reference period.
 Moreover, twice a year the latest semester is revised.
-In the bulletin referred to October 2021 the first six months of the year 2021 were revised, while a revision for the last six months of 2021 will be scheduled within the first semester of 2022.
+In the bulletin referred to October 2022 the first six months of the year 2022 were revised, while the last six months of 2022 will be revised in the first semester of 2023.